|1st Lt. John Taylor Furby

 John attended college at Pacific University in Forest Grove, Oregon, and later at the University of Southern California in Los Angeles, California.
 It is believed that while he was in college he was also a member of the ROTC program, at U.S.C., which resulted in his being commissioned a second lieutenant upon graduating.
 John also married to Maxine D. Witman sometime around 1939.

+In 1940, he was assigned as Army recruiting officer in Corvallis, Oregon.
 John joined the 194th Tank Battalion at Ft.
 Lewis and was assigned to A Company as a tank platoon commander.
 After nearly six months of training, the battalion was there prepared for overseas duty.
 It was at this time his best friend, 1st Lt.
 Harold Costigan, got married and John was his best man.

 In the late summer of 1941, the 194th received orders for duty in the Philippines because of an event that happened during the summer.
 A squadron of American fighters were flying over Lingayen Gulf when one of the pilots -whose plane was lower than the others - noticed something odd in the water.
 He took his plane down and identified a flagged buoy and saw another in the distance.
 He came upon more buoys that lined up, in a straight line, in the direction of an Japanese occupied island, located hundreds of miles to the northwest.
 The island which had a large radio transmitter on it.
 The planes continued their flight plan south to Mariveles before returning to Clark Field.